Generating new sources of business and revenue.

 Coverage.
 Anywhere is a worldwide organization and is also located in many small markets via the franchise network.
 This gives Compass a global footprint overnight.

 Steady cash flow.
 That is the beauty of franchises.
-The money just flows in with very little effort on the franchisor's part (as long as the market holds up).
+The money just flows in with minimal effort on the franchisor's part (as long as the market holds up).

 Lead management and relocation.
 Compass was unwilling to commit the resources to build a robust company-generated business group (trust me, I know).
-Anywhere has that business dialed in.
+Anywhere has that business dialed in through their leads network, partnership programs, and relocation.
 The infrastructure and the staff who run it are solid.
-They also have the @Properities group, which boasts one of the best departments in the country.
+They also have the @Properities group, which has one of the best departments in the country.

 Listing dominance.
 With the vast market share they will now possess, if they succeed with pushing all of their listings into exclusivity without cooperation via the MLS, they can basically shut out other brokers from ever having a chance at their listing inventory.